Philosophy of Happiness: A Theoretical and Practical Examination by Martin Janello.

 1. Curriculum Vitae.

-More particularly, his areas of study and work focus on two intimately connected aspects of human-centered philosophy: a) Normative Philosophy, the study and application of individual and societal human principles, and b) the Philosophy of Happiness, which deals with securing, improving, and optimizing of human existence and thriving.
-Together, these subjects address the question how human affairs should be ordered.
-Martin had concluded since his studying days that philosophy failed or misled humanity in many of these existential matters, and that a new beginning was required to secure a brighter future.
-As Martin revisited these concerns, his work soon revealed exhilarating opportunities to significantly assist humanity.
-Since 2006, he has dedicated himself to this purpose.
+More particularly, my renewed efforts involved two intimately connected aspects of human-centered philosophy: a) Normative Philosophy, the study and application of individual and social human principles, and b) the Philosophy of Happiness, which deals with securing, improving, and optimizing human existence and thriving.
+Together, these areas of inquiry probe how human affairs can and should be ordered.
+I had long concluded since my Heidelberg studies that philosophy failed or misled in many of these existential matters, and that a new beginning was required to secure a brighter future.

 Side view photo of mound of white & pink daisies with the Philosophy of Happiness written logo in black and pink and Martin Janello's name.2.
-Martin's Philosophy.
+My Philosophy.

-In many respects Martin's philosophy is a product of his studies in Heidelberg.
-Dissatisfied with Classic Greek and German Philosophy and other European schools of thought, he had researched Chinese, Indian, Mesopotamian, Persian, and Egyptian philosophy.
-This revealed some deeper insights about connections of world philosophies.
-But it left Martin disappointed with their ability to describe a coherent system, and placement of humanity and individual humans in it.
-Frustration over this caused him to discount Philosophy as a career choice and turn to the more practical concerns of Law.
-Eventually, these and the intervening distance to his former studies inspired Martin to revisit his systematic questions and try to answer them.
+I created a philosophy about obtaining and practicing one's personal philosophy.
+But why is that important and how did I come to realize this?
+In hindsight, I can trace how my philosophy is in many respects a product of my Heidelberg days.
+Dissatisfied with Greek and German Philosophy and other European schools of thought, I used the phenomenal library and institutional depth of this oldest German university to locate and research Chinese, Indian, Mesopotamian, Persian, and Egyptian philosophy.
+This yielded some valuable insights about interactions between world philosophies.
+But it also completed my disappointment with the inability of philosophy to describe a coherent system of reality, and constructive agency of humans and humanity in it.
+Frustration over this had caused me to discount Philosophy as a career choice and turn to the more constructive, practical concerns of Law.

+So what changed my mind?
+My law studies and practice experiences kept confirming that humans can work and agree on mutually beneficial terms of coexistence and cooperation.
+I think this eventually gave me enough motivation and confidence to revisit and resolve my philosophical frustrations.
 The result of this labor is a radically, from the ground up new theoretical and practical philosophy focusing on human wellbeing and all that is required for or resulting from it.
-Martin's philosophy can be summarized as the balance and harmonic advancement of personal existence, humanity, and the non-human environment through the development of individual philosophies.
-The defining force in this philosophy is happiness as an intensely individual but also systematic phenomenon that shapes the human condition, human destiny, and matters beyond up to a cosmic scale.
+My philosophy can be summarized as the balance and harmonic advancement of personal existence, humanity, and the non-human environment through the development of individual philosophies.
+The defining force in this philosophy about philosophy is happiness as an intensely individual but also systematic phenomenon that shapes the human condition and destiny as part of nature.
+If that is so, it would stand to reason that we can greatly enhance individual and collective human existence if we understand this permeating principle of happiness and place ourselves into its flow.
+My writings systematically lay out how happiness is the key motivation in existential concerns and dynamics beyond its commonly associated, often trivial connotations.
+It is the principle by which nature progresses.

-Toward this goal, he advocates a reorientation of philosophy onto individuals as sovereign centers of mindful decision-making.
-Martin is trying to assist his readers reach and maintain such authority and self-determination through the promotion of their personal philosophies.
+Toward this goal, I advocate in favor of a reorientation of philosophy onto individuals as sovereign centers of mindful decision-making.
+And I try to assist readers in reaching and maintaining the necessary authority and self-determination through promotion of their personal philosophies.
 The essential initiator and mechanism for this is that they perceive, think, and feel for themselves.
-Persons growing their own bearings have a better chance to learn how they and their settings are connected.
+Persons who grow their own bearings have a better chance to learn how they and their settings function and relate.
 They are more considerate of themselves, others, and the non-human environment.
-They are less gullible, timid, or prone to seek affirmation or leadership from others.
-Their reflections form the organizational and energetic cores from which the elevation and optimization of the human condition can flow.
+They are less gullible, timid, or otherwise prone to seek affirmation or leadership from others, or to endure any kind of governance without their consent and participation.
+Their reflections and actions form the organizational and energetic cores from which the elevation and optimization of the human condition can flow.

-Advancing this objective ties back to Martin’s philosophy and purpose.
-But he does not tell readers what their philosophies should be.
-Rather, he describes common conditions and issues of the human experience and suggests methods for self-realization in both meanings of the word.
-That individuals make up their own minds, including about what he writes and says, is a vital element in this process and the operative underpinning of his philosophy.
-He is confident readers will find proper balance and harmony if they come into their own and apply their given faculties.
-The central message of Martin's philosophy is that we each can be, should be, and have a right to be philosophers of our existence and to take considered charge of our person and circumstances.
+Because advancing this is my objective, I am not telling readers what their philosophies should be.
+I am not even trying to convince them of mine.
+Rather, I describe common conditions and issues of the human experience for them to reflect on, and I suggest methods for self-realization in both meanings of the word.
+That individuals make up their own minds, including about what I write and say, is a vital element in this process and the operative underpinning of my philosophy.
+I trust readers with a healthy mind will find enlightenment and its implementation if they liberate and apply their faculties.
+The central message of my philosophy is that we each can, should, and have a right to be philosophers of our existence and to take considered charge of our person and circumstances.

-Martin engages with the public on X, FacebookInstagram, Bluesky, and increasingly TikTok, as well as the Philosophy of Happiness YouTube Channel.
-See more about this on the Social section of this site.
-To enable subject-focused interaction that inspires participants in being philosophers of their own reflected existence, he discusses aspects of his work in a series of videos titled "Public Philosophy Minutes".
-For more information about this initiative to involve the public in philosophy, click the Series Preview video thumbnail.
+I regularly engage with the public on X, FacebookInstagram, and Bluesky.
+For more extensive and lasting communications, I am increasingly involved in the Philosophy of Happiness Reddit Community and the Philosophy of Happiness YouTube Channel.
+See more about this in the Social section of this site.
+To enable subject-focused interaction that inspires participants to be or become philosophers of their reflected existence, I discuss aspects of my work in a series of videos titled "Public Philosophy Minutes".
+For details about this initiative, click the Series Preview thumbnail.

-The Forum and Blog sections of this website provide interaction opportunities for longer contributions.
+The Forum and Blog sections of this website provide additional interaction opportunities for longer contributions.

-Martin also participates in exchanges with scholars, institutions, students, and visitors of the Philosophers on X List, which he curates.
+I also participate in exchanges with scholars, institutions, students, and visitors of the Philosophers on X List, which I curate.
 See 11.a) in the Resources section for more information on this List.

-All of Martin's philosophical work is freely accessible on this website, through YouTube, and PhilPapers.
-The central expression of Martin's philosophy is his Philosophy of Happiness book.
+All of my philosophical work is freely accessible on this website, through YouTube, and PhilPapers.
+Please refer to the Resources section for a comprehensive listing.
+The central expression of my philosophy is the Philosophy of Happiness book.
 For more information and a review copy, see the Book section.
 And note the audio book edition, divided by chapters, on this website, paired with corresponding PDF chapter downloads of the text from PhilPapers.
 The audio version is also available in the subtitled Audio Book playlist on the Philosophy of Happiness YouTube Channel.

-Short of reading or listening to the book, this website offers means to get acquainted with the motivations, purposes, and approaches of Martin's work.
+Short of reading or listening to the book, this website offers several avenues to get acquainted with the motivations, purposes, and approaches of my work.
 The book's Table of Contents conveys an initial impression.
 See 2.a) of the Resources section.
-Next in line is the FAQ section, which answers 24 questions about Martin's work.
+Next in line is the FAQ section, which answers 24 questions about my work.
 And the 10 entries from the Forum section might be looked upon as supplements.

-Martin has also authored a number of articles regarding the development of a personal philosophy.
-Together with introductions contained in his Philosophy of Happiness book and this website, they are linked in the Intros section.
+I have also authored a number of articles regarding the development of a personal philosophy.
+Together with introductions contained in the Philosophy of Happiness book and this website, they are linked in the Intros section.
 Most of these writings are available in audio format.
 Two of the introductions have been produced as videos.
 The thumbnails below link to these directly.

 A composite alteration of daisy photos resulting in a petal spray on green background.